 2. Michael Foot Jam (7c+) ** the left side of the main 'prow' roof gives the Nook's best climb.
 The key is in the name.

-3. A Cure for Arapiles (7b) * the centre of the 'prow' roof.
-Requires rebolting and reclimbing.
+4. A Cure for Arapiles (7b) * links leftwards out of the new 7a+.

-4. Santiano E5 6a * the original free route taking a slightly leftwards line to the lip of the prow.
-Old PRs only.
+6. Santiano (7a+) ** the original free route taking a slightly leftwards line to the lip of the prow. now rebolted

-5. Rock Umbrella (7b) * A superb roof technicians effort.
+8. Rock Umbrella (7b) A superb roof technicians effort.
 The centre of the flat roof with stacked PRs.
+Hold have shed and it may not now be possible.